kasramp/CISAP/README.md

 > In order to active/diactive 'Highpass' effect press "2".
 > In order to active/diactive 'Echo' effect press "3".
 > In order to active/diactive 'Flange' effect press "4".
-> In order to active/diactive 'Dist' effect press "5".
+> In order to active/diactive 'Dist' effect press "5" [Deprecated].
-> In order to active/diactive 'Chorous' effect press "6".
+> In order to active/diactive 'Chorous' effect press "6" [Deprecated].
-> In order to active/diactive 'Parameq' effect press "7".
+> In order to active/diactive 'Parameq' effect press "7" [Deprecated].
-> For forwarding song position press "Right arrow key".
+> For seek forward 10 seconds press "Right arrow key".
-> For backwarding song position press "Left arrow key".
+> For seek backward 10 seconds press "Left arrow key".
+> For seek forward 1 minute press "Up arrow key".
+> For seek backward 1 minute press "Down arrow key".
+> For seek forward 10 minutes press "Page up".
+> For seek backward 10 minutes press "Page down".
 > "--playlist PATH" argument is used to call playlist.
 > "--stream <url>" argument is used to play a song from network or internet.
 > "--loop NUMBER" argument is used to repeat song or playlist which was called before or will be called next.